ilchen/options-pricing/README.md

 ```
 A full run of this notebook can be seen [here for Equity Index Options Pricing](https://github.com/ilchen/options-pricing/blob/main/equity-index-options-pricing-example.ipynb).

-And another example notebook for pricing an option in Euro on AEX (a capitalization-weighted index of 25 largest Dutch companies:
+And another example notebook for pricing an option in Euro on AEX (a capitalization-weighted index of 25 largest Dutch companies):
 ```commandline
 jupyter notebook euro-equity-index-options-pricing-example.ipynb
 ```